cosmicavocado/card-game-api/README.md

     - The card/prompt data will be loaded into ArrayLists which can be randomly drawn from and updated.
 - We learned a lot during implementation so that we eliminated extra fields in our models.
   - Used [@Transient annotation](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/annotation/Transient.html) to track data not persisted in our database
-- Got a runtime exception [UnsupportedOperationException](https://docs.oracle.com/javase/7/docs/api/java/lang/UnsupportedOperationException.html) while adding data to the list because it is an immutable data structure.
+- Got a runtime exception [UnsupportedOperationException](https://docs.oracle.com/javase/7/docs/api/java/lang/UnsupportedOperationException.html) while adding data to Lists because it is an immutable data structure.
+  - Used ArrayLists instead.

 ## Wins